alexkolo/rag_nutrition_facts_blog/docs/notes_project_context.md

 This is a chatbot intended to help answer questions around a healthy eating and lifestyle habits.

-This chatbot (aka digital clone of the physician [Dr. Michael Greger & his team](https://nutritionfacts.org/team/)) will help answer any question you may have about healthy eating and living from the perspective of the science-based nonprofit organization [NUTRITIONFACTS.ORG](https://nutritionfacts.org/about/), which has over 1200 well-researched blog posts since 2011.
+This chatbot (aka digital twin of the physician [Dr. Michael Greger & his team](https://nutritionfacts.org/team/)) will help answer any question you may have about healthy eating and living from the perspective of the science-based nonprofit organization [NUTRITIONFACTS.ORG](https://nutritionfacts.org/about/), which has over 1200 well-researched blog posts since 2011.

 ## Questions